davidrsch/gh_projects/README.md

 - `ghProjects.preferHttp` (boolean, default `true`): Prefer HTTP GraphQL using the VS Code GitHub authentication session.
 The extension uses HTTP GraphQL exclusively; sign-in will be required.

 Note: The extension no longer falls back to the GitHub CLI and does not rely on `gh` being installed.

-Status: these changes are implemented in the current code but have not yet been published in a release.
-If you are testing from source, sign in via VS Code to enable authenticated features.

 ## Potential next steps